 The National Early Warning Score (NEWS2) e-Learning programme

 The National Early Warning Score (NEWS2) e-Learning programme ensures staff across the NHS operate using the same language to provide patients with the right care at the right time.
-Over 280,000 healthcare professionals have completed the online competency training thanks to NEWS.

 The National Institute for Health and Care Excellence (NICE)